emilrueh/lua-genai/README.md

 ## Providers

-> ⚠️ This is a work in progress so any help is appreciated!
+> ⚠️ This is a work in progress so any help is highly appreciated!

 - [OpenAI](https://platform.openai.com/docs/overview)